stafforj/vehicle-PM-emission/README.md

 ## Vehicle and domain details

 The vehicle geometry we have implemented is based on the [DrivAer model](https://www.epc.ed.tum.de/en/aer/research-groups/automotive/drivaer/) developed at the Technical University of Munich.
 This was chosen as it a realistic vehicle model for aerodynamics investigations and is openly accessible for research use.
 Numerous experimental and numerical aerodynamics studies have been published which also support computational validation.
-The figure below
+The figure below shows the notchback, fastback and estate vehicles (a), along with the computational domain and inner mesh refinement zones (b).
+Some of the mesh and refinement zones are adjusted based on the vehicle type under investigation.

 ![vehicles](./images/vehicles-and-domain.png)